MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-network-considerations-single-region.md

 ## Meshed network architecture (recommended)

-We recommend that you use a network mesh architecture when adopting the Data Management and Analytics Scenario.
+We recommend that you use a network mesh architecture when adopting the cloud-scale analytics scenario.
 In addition to the existing hub and spoke network design set up within your tenant, you have to do two things to implement a network mesh architecture:

 - Add Vnet peerings between all data landing zone Vnets.
 - Add Vnet pairings between your data management landing zone and all data landing zones.